mpacer/jupytercon2018/design/Making_beautiful_objects_with_Jupyter.md

     - by adding custom `_repr_*_` methods
     - by using updatable displays
 - libraries that enable new kinds of displays, including:
-    - `vdom`: a library for React-like declarative layouts
+    - `vdom`: a Python library for React-like declarative layouts
-    - `display_xml`: a library for displaying highlighted, indented XML
+    - `display_xml`: a Python library for displaying highlighted, indented XML
 - how to convert notebooks into custom objects using `nbconvert`, which allows:
     - hiding prompts and code cells to show only the output figures
     - html where you can toggle whether individual code cells are visible